bioturing/bbrowserx-wiki/README.md

 sudo nvidia-container-cli --load-kmods info
 ```

-If container engine is Docker
+If container engine is Docker,
-Add these lines to : /etc/docker/daemon.json
+add these lines to : /etc/docker/daemon.json

 ```
 {